insolar/docs/docs/source/swap.rst

    This is a special address in the Ethereum network.
 Insolar monitors INS tokens sent to it and automatically migrates and swaps them to XNS coins in the Insolar network.

 #.
-Open your ERC-20 Ethereum wallet where you hold your XNS, for example, MetaMask:
+Open your ERC-20 Ethereum wallet where you hold your INS, for example, MetaMask:

    .. image:: imgs/mig-test/open-eth-wallet.png
       :width: 300px